Timothy C. Hain, MD•Page last modified: May 1, 2022

 There are two types of Frenzel goggles -- optical and video.
-The video are far preferable, but they cost substantially more than the optical versions.
+The content on this page discusses optical frenzels.
+The video frenzel goggles are far preferable, but they cost substantially more than the optical versions (Baba, 2004).
+See this page for the various vendors of video frenzel goggles.

 |Conventional optical Frenzel goggles.|